User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 - In-app feedback widgets: Always-available channels for bug reports and feature requests

-- User interviews: Scheduled conversations with churned and retained users
+- User interviews: Scheduled conversations with both churned and retained users

 Crucially, close the loop.
 When you fix something based on feedback, tell users you did it.
 Nothing builds loyalty faster than “You asked, we delivered.”